-The Authority's performance will be measured in several ways which are visible to the public.
+The Authority's performance will be measured in a number of ways which are visible to the public.
 The Authority will:

-- conduct quarterly in-terminal surveys and provide a summary of the annual survey results in our Annual & Sustainability Report; - conduct a Metro Vancouver survey at least once annually and provide a summary of the results in the Annual & Sustainability Report; - participate in reputable third party airport service quality and customer satisfaction surveys as the opportunity arises (e.g. SKYTRAX) and report the results in our Annual & Sustainability Report; - publish performance against goals set out in the Environmental Management Plan in our Annual & Sustainability Report; - maintain Salmon Safe Certification and ACI Airport Carbon Accreditation; - maintain employee health and safety statistics and compare them against industry averages; - prepare diversity and inclusion statistics and compare them to Metro Vancouver and national employment data; - conduct periodic economic impact studies using a third party; - engage a qualified independent consulting firm via a competitive public process to conduct the 5-Year Performance Review that will include an assessment of the extent to which and how well the Authority has fulfilled its purposes during the period covered by the Review.
+- conduct quarterly in-terminal surveys and provide a summary of the annual survey results in our Annual Report; - conduct a Metro Vancouver survey at least once annually and provide a summary of the results in the Annual Report; - participate in reputable third party airport service quality and customer satisfaction surveys as the opportunity arises (e.g. SKYTRAX) and report the results in our Annual Report: - engage a qualified independent consulting firm via a competitive public process to conduct the 5-Year Performance Review that will include an assessment of the extent to which and how well the Authority has fulfilled its purposes during the period covered by the Review.
 As mandated in the corporate by-laws, the Authority will prepare the list of qualified independent consultants in consultation with the Nominating Entities.
 Once the Review is completed, the Authority will provide copies to the Nominating Entities and publish it on the Authority website.

-In addition to the above performance measures, the Authority will set measurable targets, where feasible, in its business and strategic plans.
+In addition to the above "macro" performance measures, the Authority will set measurable targets, where feasible, in its business and strategic plans.
 As required in the corporate by-laws, summaries of the current business plan and of the five most recent business plans will be available to the public for examination upon request.
-The Authority will provide an explanation of any substantial variance from the performance targets in its business plan in the Annual & Sustainability Report.
+The Authority will provide an explanation of any substantial variance from the performance targets in its business plan in the Annual Report.